TRON-US/go-btfs/README.md

     dht           Query the DHT for values or peers ping          Measure the latency of a connection diag          Print diagnostics

   TOOL COMMANDS
     config        Manage configuration
     version       Show btfs version information
     commands      List all available commands
+    cid           Convert and discover properties of CIDs log           Manage and show logs of running daemon

   Use 'btfs <command> --help' to learn more about each command.

   btfs uses a repository in the local file system.
 By default, the repo is located at ~/.btfs.
 To change the repo location, set the $BTFS_PATH environment variable:

     export BTFS_PATH=/path/to/btfsrepo
 ```